-Quebec community vows to continue fighting for rejected Muslim cemetery
+Quebec City Muslim community vows to continue fighting for rejected cemetery

 Members of the Muslim community across Quebec are expressing feelings of injustice, he said.

-“They feel they’re the victim of rejection and discrimination,” Imam Guillet said.
+“They feel they’re the victim of rejection and discrimination,” Mr. Guillet said.
 “They keep saying they’re not being accepted, not just in life but now in death.
 All we’re asking for is [as] a people to bury our dead in dignity.”

 The result has also put the referendum process under the microscope.
 Only voters in the zone adjoining the proposed cemetery site were eligible to vote.
 It is an industrial and semi-agricultural area of auto-body shops, horse farms and bungalows, separated from the Saint-Apollinaire town centre by a busy highway.
 The “No” side mobilized early and visited the few dozen eligible voters repeatedly.